You get HrStateWrapper instances inside the action handlers in makeHr.

 s.key('some-key').id('some-id').set('foo')

 Sets the currently focused item.
-See the examples for id
+See the examples for id/list/kv

 second item (the value).